jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 **Powers to remove child or young person**

 ### 39 Place of safety warrants
-(1) Any District Court Judge or, if no District Court Judge is available, any Justice or any Community Magistrate or any Registrar (not being a constable), who, on application in writing made on oath, is satisfied that there are reasonable grounds for suspecting that a child or young person is suffering, or is likely to suffer, ill-treatment, neglect, deprivation, abuse, or harm may issue a warrant authorising any constable or a social worker, either by name or generally, to search for the child or young person.
+(1) Any District Court Judge or, if no District Court Judge is available, any issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) who, on application in writing verified in accordance with section 99 of that Act, is satisfied that there are reasonable grounds for suspecting that a child or young person is suffering, or is likely to suffer, ill-treatment, neglect, deprivation, abuse, or harm may issue a warrant authorising any constable or a social worker, either by name or generally, to search for the child or young person.
 (2) An application for a warrant under subsection (1) may be made by a constable or a social worker.
 (3) Any person authorised by warrant under this section to search for any child or young person may— (a) enter and search, by force if necessary, any dwellinghouse, building, aircraft, ship, carriage, vehicle, premises or place: